 Outpatient Treatment: With regular outpatient treatment, you will live on your own and likely be responsible for all of your meals and medication management.
 You will need to be on site several times per week (3-5 days, for 3-5 hours each day) to attend classes, receive case management services, participate in therapy sessions, and complete your program.
 This level of care is usually best for someone who has already completed a residential portion of their treatment plan and are ready to begin emerging back into society.

-How to choose a treatment facility, provider, or support group
+How to choose an Addiction treatment facility, provider, or Social support group

 Regardless of which level of care you participate in, if you are a part of the LGBT community and are suffering from an addiction, it is critical that you attend a program that offers programs that specifically address your unique needs and concerns.